-- The specific purpose of coverage and how that amount was determined relative to the proposed insured's finances, including premium-paying ability (demonstrating premium to income relationship and/or premium to liquid net worth relationship). - Clarification of any points that may not be obvious in the application including both medical and non-medical factors that the client or producer want to bring to the underwriter's attention. - Total insurance: inforce (including any settled or sold policies), all pending coverage applied for, replacement details and the ultimate total line. - Refer to the "Important Notes" column in the following chart to see if there are any specific details about your case that you should include in your cover letter.
+- The specific purpose of coverage and how that amount was determined relative to the proposed insured's finances, including premium-paying ability (demonstrating premium to income relationship and/or premium to liquid net worth relationship). - Clarification of any points that may not be obvious in the application including both medical and non-medical factors that the client or producer want to bring to the underwriter's attention. - Total insurance: inforce (including any settled or sold policies), all pending coverage applied for, replacement details and the ultimate total line. - Refer to the "Important Notes" column on pages 11 and 12 to see if there are any specific details about your case that you should include in your cover letter.
 The underwriter uses this information to justify the amount of coverage requested, and to make the most competitive decision right from the outset.
 Providing this information up front can streamline the underwriting process by reducing the need for additional information about the sale.

-This chart provides an outline of some of the financial purposes and methods used by our underwriters in arriving at acceptable amounts of insurance.
+The charts on the following two pages provide an outline of some of the financial purposes and methods used by our underwriters in arriving at acceptable amounts of insurance.
 Please note that these are general guidelines; if you have questions about a specific case, contact your John Hancock underwriter.